-e proxy form states: "The undersigned stockholder of VITARICH CORPORATION (the "Corporation") hereby nominates, constitutes, and appoints the following: Name of proxyholder: . or in his/her/its absence, the Chairman of the meeting, as his/her/its proxy, to represent and to vote all of his/her/its shares of stock in the Corporation registered in his/her/its name in the corporate books and records of the Corporation during the annual stockholders' meeting of the Corporation scheduled on 25 June 2021 via video-conferencing, and on any postponement or adjournment thereof.
-The proxy is authorized to attend the an conferencing and is given the following instaken up during the said meeting: The proxy is given the right to exercise his/her discretion in accomplishing the ballot form to be issued by the Corporation and in voting for the items in the agenda.
-The proxy shall vote strictly as follows: Matter For Against Abstain Approval of the minutes of the last annual stockholders' meeting Report of the President on the results of the 2020 operations and the 2020 audited financial statements Ratification of the acts of directors and officers Appointment of SGV& Company as external auditor Appointment of Stock Transfer Services, Inc. as stock transfer agent For the election of directors: Number of shares owned Number of votes (no. of shares owned times nine (9) seats) Nominee Number of votes • •
+or in his/her/its absence, the Chairman of the meeting, as his/her/its proxy, to represent and to vote all of his/her/its shares of stock in the Corporation registered in his/her/its name in the corporate books and records of the Corporation during the annual stockholders' meeting of the Corporation scheduled on 25 June 2021 via video-conferencing, and on any postponement or adjournment thereof.

+The proxy is authorized to atto conferencing and is given the for taken up during the said meeting ollowing ins

+The proxy is given the right to exercise his/her discretion in accomplishing the ballot form to be issued by the Corporation and in voting for the items in the agenda.

+The proxy shall vot te strictly as follows:

+Matter For Against Abstain

+Approval of the minutes of the last annual sto ockholders' meet ting

+Report of the President on the results of the audited financial statements 2020 operations and the 2020

+Ratification of the acts of directors and office rs

+Appointment of SGV& Company as external a auditor

+Appointment of Stock Transfer Services, Inc. a as stock transfer agent

+Definitive Information Statement): Number of shares owned Number of votes (no. of shares owned times n nine (9) seats)

+Nominee Number of vote votes equally an • ominees, ple -

 Jose Vicente C. Bengzon, III

 Ricardo Manuel M. Sarmiento

 Stephanie Nicole S. Garcia

 Benjamin I. Sarmiento, Jr.

 Lorenzo Vito M. Sarmiento

-Jose M. Sarmiento

 Juan Arturo Iluminado De Castro

 Manuel D. Escueta (Independent Director)

-Vicente Julian A. Sarza (Independent Director)
+Vicente J.A.
+Sarza (Independent Director)

 Total

-^{} By placing (x) beside the name of the nominee, we shall consider the total number of votes that you are entitled to cast to have been distributed equally to the number of directors that you voted for.
+By placing (x) beside the name of the nomi to cast to have been distributed equally to the IN WITNESS WHEREOF, th ne number of dir ectors that you vo ted for.

+C:~~ naturo

+Sigi Nar nature: ne:

+Dat